carpentries/instructor-training/_episodes/21-carpentries.md

 > ## Local Support
 >
-> There is a great list here in the handbook [Helper Checklist and Suggestions](https://docs.carpentries.org/topic_folders/hosts_instructors/hosts_instructors_checklist.html#helper-checklist).
+> There is a great list here in the handbook [Helper Checklist and Suggestions][docs-helper-checklist].
 {: .callout}

 ### Materials